- Distance from New York City: 49 miles

 Before that cold weather wind-down, the early fall Wine & Garlic Festival offers a pungent treat for gourmands.
 The region also is home to multiple fall and harvest festivals during this season.

 In late spring, the Oatlands Point-to-Point horse race in Leesburg marks the beginning of a season that peaks with the Gold Cup, the premier riding event for Virginia's hunt country denizens.
 Think big hats and big smiles, the American version of a British polo match.

 How to Get There

-By car from Washington DC: Virginia Wine Country is about 1 hour, 30 minutes from Washington DC.
+By car from Washington, D.C.: Virginia Wine Country is about an hour and a half from Washington, D.C.
 To reach Loudoun County, take I-66 West to I-267 West, the Dulles Toll Road, and exit onto Route 15 South.
 In order to reach Delaplane, continue back on Route 15 South until you reach Route 50 West.
 Take that road to Route 17 South, which brings you into town.